xvronny/django-typeahead/docs/index.rst

-..
-Django Typeahead documentation master file, created by sphinx-quickstart on Fri Dec 21 19:37:36 2018.
+.. django-typeahead documentation master file, created by sphinx-quickstart on Sun Dec 23 18:34:19 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Django Typeahead's documentation!
+Welcome to django-typeahead's documentation!
 ============================================

 .. toctree::